Village Savings and Loan Associations

 Women living in urban centers have access to credit through microfinance, however, rarely does microfinance extend to rural areas.
 Rural women need a different mechanism in order to access credit to start small businesses.

-Women’s Worth, Inc. will establish Village Savings and Loan Associations (VSLA) in rural communities.
+Women’s Worth, Inc. is currently working to establish Village Savings and Loan Associations (VSLA) in rural communities in Nicaragua.
 VSLA are savings and lending groups managed entirely by its members.

 VSLAs have many advantages over traditional microfinance.
 The average interest rate for microfinance loans is 37%.
 VSLAs establish their own interest rates based on the payment capacities of its members.
 Moreover, interest payments and fees contribute to the growth of the savings of the group’s members.